University charter: Federal

-Other chartered universities include the colonial colleges, such as Harvard University, which were chartered during the time of British colonialism.

 The Institute of American Indian Arts was chartered by the federal congress in 1986.

 The United States service (military) academies are not chartered, as they are agencies of the federal government itself.

 State

 Other universities are approved or authorized by state or territorial legislatures — sometimes via explicit charter — and may be public or private universities.
 The first state charter was issued by the Georgia General Assembly in 1785, establishing the University of Georgia.
 Other examples include the charters issued by the State of New York for New York University and Cornell University, or the charter of the University System of New Hampshire, part of the state statutes, which establishes the University of New Hampshire and other state colleges within the system.
 Sometimes, as with Penn State University, the "charter" is a collection of acts and decrees from state bodies rather than a single document.
 Acts that create universities may also be referred to as charters even when not explicitly described as such, as in the case of the California state legislature's organic act of 23 March 1868 that created the University of California, celebrated since 1874 as 'charter day'.